Holt’s nutrition and health programs director shares why COVID-19 is increasing hunger among school-age children around the world.

 But as schools begin to reopen, we need your help to ensure that children’s basic nutritional needs are met.
 We need your assistance to not only provide a healthy daily meal to every child in need of one, but to screen these children for malnutrition.
 And if we discover malnutrition, to provide critical supplements — ensuring every child in every community can survive this ongoing global crisis.

 Emily DeLacey MS, RDN, LDN is a registered and licensed dietitian/nutritionist and a PhD candidate with the London School of Hygiene and Tropical Medicine.
-She has been the director of Holt’s nutrition program since 2016 and has managed nutrition intervention and behavior change programming in more than 15 countries.
+As director of Holt’s nutrition and health programs, Emily has managed nutrition intervention and behavior change programming in more than 15 countries.
 She is passionate about advocating for the nutritional needs of children and families.

 Help a child in need receive healthy meals by providing the supplies they need to stay in school!
 Your gift will help a child safely return to school or receive nutritional support at home while in quarantine due to COVID-19.